Homemade hummus is so easy to make, there is no excuse for eating inferior store-bought hummus again.

 Olive Oil: Some don’t use any olive oil in the mix and save it only to dress the top.
 I like to do both.
 Whichever you prefer, use the best olive oil you can afford, especially for dressing the top of your hummus.
 Bad olive oil is worse than using substandard tahini.

-Water (or the chickpea cooking liquid): Water will not only help your hummus into a nice light and smooth paste, but it will also actually help get the blending process started.
-The chickpeas and other ingredients, even with oil added are often too dry to get the blending process underway.
+Chickpea Water or Ice Cubes: Liquid will help your hummus become a light and smooth paste and help start the blending process.
+Even if oil is added, chickpeas and other ingredients are often too dry to get the blending process underway.

 Cumin: It’s not hummus without cumin.
 Cumin, along with garlic, lemon and salt is the combination which gives hummus its traditional flavour.